Building a Transport Package: The Right Way

 In creating a Transport Package, it's not enough to just install the various pieces of the component.
 Even a simple snippet may have properties.
 Those properties should usually be installed as default properties of the snippet.
 The properties also need descriptions, which should be presented as lexicon strings so that they can be translated into other languages.
 Any messages displayed by the snippet (e.g., prompts and error messages) should also be in the form of MODX lexicon strings.

-The snippet also needs a namespace with a corresponding namespace path so that MODX can find the lexicon strings.
-In addition, the snippet and any other parts of the package should be in a separate category named for your package.
-The files in the package also need to have appropriate comments at the top saying who wrote them, what they do, and in the case of executable files, a short version of the GPL license.
+The Transport Package also needs a namespace with a corresponding namespace path so that MODX can find the lexicon strings.
+In addition, the snippet and any other elements in the package should be in a separate category named for your package.
+The files in the package also need to have appropriate comments at the top saying who wrote them, what they do, and in the case of executable files, a short version of the GPL (or other) license.

 All that sounds a lot more difficult than it is.
 The MyComponent package is designed to make it as easy as possible by doing most of the work for you.

-MyComponent assumes that you will put the files for any MODX add-ons
+MyComponent assumes that you will put all the files for your extra under the assets/mycomponents/

 your component when you install it on the same site.
 (MyComponent itself, will be installed in the core/components/mycomponent/